-As they travel the globe to perform in the ring each week, the schedule of a WWE star is already tough enough.
+As they travel the globe to perform in the ring each week, the schedule of a professional wrestler is already tough enough.
 But Daniel Solwold Jr., better known as Austin Aries to his fans, just had to give himself another challenge: to be an athlete that sticks to a vegan diet.

 Given that the event sells out each year, packing in well over 70,000 fans in stadiums across the country, WrestleMania is WWE’s version of the Super Bowl.
 It’s also a major I’ve-made-it-moment for anyone on WWE’s roster, and for Aries, a significant step to advance an already impressive career that’s taken him from TNA and Ring of Honor to WWE’s NXT and regular appearances on the company’s flagship show “Raw,” on USA Network.

 It might surprise a lot of people that you’re vegan.
 And the first question they might have is why?
 So that’s our first question for you, too.

 There are so many ways to answer that, right?
 Long answer: Because of health reasons and benefits, environmental benefits, and the compassion aspect of the animals.
 Short answer: Because I give a damn!
 When it comes to the food industry and the realities of what I was eating, the more I learned the more I kept looking for info.
 (Aries’ journey as a vegan is now documented in Food Fight: My Plant Powered Journey from the Bingo Halls to the Big Time.)

 So you’ve been on this path for a while now?

 It started 16 years ago when someone I respected said, ‘Red meat and pork’s really not that good for you.’
 At that time, I hadn’t really thought about food in those terms.
 That’s meat, that’s what we eat.
 And then I started to look into all the different aspects of what went into getting meat to our tables.